Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/GoSharing.md

 ## Data quality status

-Last checked at 2024-10-31.
+Last checked at 2024-11-20.

 | **Quality check**           | **Quality**
 | --                          | --
-| Uses data standard?         | ✅ MDS
+| Uses data standard?         | ✅ MDS 2.0
 | Updated <= 30s?             | ✅
 | Correct PROW?               | ✅
-| All NL data?                | ✅
+| All NL data?                | ❌
 | Includes vehicle type?      | ✅
-| Offers service areas        | ❌
+| Offers service areas        | ⏳ Testing GBSF feed...

-Status: 🟢 Perfect
+Status: 🟡 Usable though needs improvement

 ## Improvements to make

-None that we know of at the moment.
-GO Sharing could offer a [GBFS feed with the service areas](https://docs.dashboarddeelmobiliteit.nl/data_feeds/service_areas/) they offer.
+- Offer data of all places in The Netherlands

 ## Logs

 | Date       | Update
 | ----       | ---
+| 2024-11-20 | 🎉 **WEER DATA VAN GO SHARING** - Per vandaag is de MDS 2.0 datafeed conform de datastandaard.
+We hebben deze geactiveerd.
+Per vandaag is er weer voertuigdata van GO Sharing zichtbaar in het Dashboard Deelmobiliteit.
+We controleren nog of het aantal verhuringen ook klopt.
 | 2024-10-30 | We tested the new binbinapp MDS feed, though it's not compliant with MDS yet.
 We've sent feedback on how to fix the feed so it is compliant.
 | 2024-10-08 | We sent an email to Gosharing to get credentials of a new feed for the new system
 | 2024-10-01 | 🐛 **GEEN DATA VAN GO SHARING** - De datafeed van GO Sharing wordt niet meer geactualiseerd ("Dit klopt inderdaad.
 Op 1 oktober is er gestart met een interne systeemintegratie.
 Data wordt niet meer geactualiseerd - uiteraard niet de bedoeling")